First Year in Our Program Information

 On this site under "wrestlers" is a section called "How to be a champion wrestler".
 It's really about being good at anything - wrestler, employee, husband/wife.
 You may find it interesting, certainly have your wrestler read it.

 Please understand that High School Athletics is another level up from youth sports.
 All expectations are higher, even the stakes are higher (scholarships), coaches expect "full commitment" from the athletes.
 Most sports have a "recreational" level for kids to begin to play, learn, and have fun.
 Then most sports have "competitive" levels where parents monetary commitments go up, time commitments go up, but it's still youth sports - play, learn, have fun.
 In high school ALL TEAMS practice 5 days a week in a normal week.
 Many sports have weekend competitions as well as week day competitions.
 Sunday games are illegal in high school sports, so that won't happen.
 Athletes are expected to be in attendance at all practices and all competitions.
 Are there penalties for missing something, that depends on the team, but the expectations are for the athlete to be there.
 Your athlete is on a team that is committed to playing at a high level and the coaches are trying to lead these athletes to that level.
 While we understand family time, relatives visiting, family concerns - please don't schedule family vacations during your athletes season of sport.
 Most high school teams practice to some extent all year round in hopes of the "team" having a memorable season.
 Coaches get zero off season pay, and about a dollar an hour for what they do "in season".
 We put in a ton of time towards the success of their sport (your kids), please help that cause (your child joined) by not taking them away from practice or games during the actual season.
-The priority is always #1 family, #2 church, #3 academics, then "team", but do your best to help this and don't try to schedule around your athletes chosen sport.
+The priority is always #1 family, #2 church, #3 academics, then "team", but please do your best to help us and not schedule family vacations during our season; others DO depend on them within our program.

 Thank you for all your efforts at helping us bring this sport alive for your children.